Unit 1 - Introduction to Theatre Design

 This unit will introduce you to the creative skills that are essential to working within the world of contemporary theatre design.
 You will begin to get an idea of the range and scope of current professional practice.

-- To explore methods for carrying out in-depth costume research and character analysis
+- Explore methods for carrying out in-depth costume research and character analysis in relation to a given text, play, music

-- To look at the impact of the body in the performance space
+- Consider and respond to the impact and possibilities of the body in the performance space

-- To use drawing as the core process to develop your ideas
+- Use drawing as the core process to develop your ideas

 In this unit you will create set and costume designs for a set text using a small London theatre as the venue.